thepolarbear0818/blog/pages/docs/features.md

 - Disable disk cache and clear temporary files on close.
 - Use [CRL](https://en.wikipedia.org/wiki/Certificate_revocation_list) as the
   default certificate revocation mechanism, as it is faster and privacy oriented.
-For security reasons, the browser might fall back to OCSP in some
-  instances: when that happens, OCSP will be [stapled](https://en.wikipedia.org/wiki/OCSP_stapling) to preserve privacy.
+For security and usability reasons, the browser might fall back to OCSP in some instances: when that happens, OCSP will be [stapled](https://en.wikipedia.org/wiki/OCSP_stapling) to preserve privacy.

 ## Security